Arthuchaut/groover-challenge/README.md

 #### With Pip

-Create the virtual environment (same rule for the `python` command):
+Create the virtual environment (please replace `python` by the correct alias for the Python 3.9 executable):

     python -m venv venv